arunpshankar/AIQueryAgent/README.md

 **Examples** of questions to ask the agent in each turn:

-- hi
+- Hello!
+- What can you assist me with?
-- please provide the details for P3H9N2
+- Please provide me the details for account P3H9N2.
-- fetch all accounts associated with the name - Bob
+- Fetch all accounts with the name "Bob."
-- show me both side by side (as a markdown)
+- Can you get me the portfolio URL for Bob LLC?
-- list all accounts that are active
+- List all active retail accounts.
-- how many are there in total?
-- get counts by industry type

 ---